 An effective and efficient model is one that can help a company see and reach their future performance goals in various situations.
 This means that in order for a financial model to function successfully, the quantitative values that are documented need to be realistic and appropriate.

-The model should reflect key business assumptions directly without being over-built or cluttered with unneeded details.
-This will ensure the model remains truthful and represents reality, and that it is reasonable with previous data/ performance numbers, defensible assumptions, and a projected performance.
+The model should reflect key business assumptions directly, without being over-built or cluttered with unneeded details.
+This will ensure the model remains truthful and represents reality, and that it is reasonable, with previous data/ performance numbers, defensible assumptions, and projected performance.

-The assumptions and conclusions must be very clearly conveyed within the model to ensure a favorable outcome.
+The assumptions and conclusions must be very clearly conveyed within the model.

 A good financial model will also be flexible.
-This is portrayed in both the design and technique as it must allow the model to be flexible in both the immediate term and adaptable in the longer term.
+This is portrayed in both the design and technique, as it must allow the model to be flexible in the immediate term and adaptable in the longer term.

-The model must have the ability to change with dynamic schedules – this grants model users the ability to plug various numbers into cash flow projections, depreciation schedules, debt service, inventory levels, the rate of inflation, etc. in order to run scenarios and make modifications over an extended period by different analysts.
-A good financial model should be able to be adjusted and manipulated in any field successfully.
+The model must have the ability to change with dynamic schedules.
+This grants model users the ability to plug various numbers into cash flow projections, depreciation schedules, debt service, inventory levels, the rate of inflation, etc., in order to run scenarios and make modifications over an extended period of time by different analysts.
+A good financial model should be able to be adjusted and manipulated in any field.
 The key to flexibility is simplicity.

 #3 Easy to follow and understand